 Our thanks to the experts at the Buchanan County, Ohio Historical Society for this interesting backstory about feed sack material.
-In 1846, the invention of the stitching machine made it possible to sew double locking seams strong enough to hold the contents of a bag, allowing millers to move from barrels to feed sacks to package flour, sugar, meal, grain, salt, and animal feed.
+In 1846, the invention of the stitching machine made it possible to sew double locking seams strong enough to hold the contents of a bag, allowing millers to move from barrels to feed sacks to package flour, sugar, meal, Grain, salt, and animal feed.
 A farmer could bring back the empty sacks to the mill to be re-filled.
-The brand name of the mill was discretely printed on the side of the bag, and women quickly discovered these bags could be used as fabric for quilts and other needs.
+The brand name of the mill was discretely printed on the side of the bag, and folks quickly discovered these bags could be used as fabric for quilts and other needs.
 It took a while for feed and flour sack manufacturers to realize how popular these sacks had become, but eventually they saw a great opportunity for promoting their use.
 Feed sacks first began to be sold in colors, then, around 1925, colorful prints for making dresses, aprons, shirts, and children’s clothing started to appear.
 By the late 1930s, manufacturers began competing with one another to produce the most attractive and desirable prints, hiring artists to design the sacks.
-Some displayed lovely border prints for pillowcases, scenic prints were also popular, and there were even options with preprinted patterns for dolls, stuffed animals, appliqué, and quilt blocks.
+Some displayed lovely border prints for pillowcases, scenic prints were also popular, and there were even options with preprinted patterns for dolls, stuffed animals, Appliqué, and quilt blocks.
 A 1942 estimate showed three million women and children of all income levels were wearing garments made from printed feed sacks.

 Our striking feed sack fabric is a reproduction we found at Spoonflower Fabric, and we’ve included a direct link below in our supply list.
 As always, you are welcome to choose whatever type of large design you’d like as your focal point fabric, but we do recommend staying with a light to mid-weight cotton canvas or canvas/linen blend to give the bag the appropriate “heft.”
 A cutting guide is included below so you can follow our exact fussy cutting plan.

 You’ll find a free downloadable pattern for the upper accent band where the Dritz Grommets are inserted.
-The soft curves of this band arc up and over the circular grommets, a lovely juxtaposition to the straight angles of the rest of the bag.
+The soft curves of this band arc up and over the circular grommets, a lovely juxtaposition to the straight angles on the rest of the bag.

-The panels of the exterior are layered wrong sides together with the lining panels, with fusible fleece between, then sewn together to produce visible interior seam allowances that are bound for a clean finish.
+The panels of the exterior are layered wrong sides together with the Lining panels, with Fusible fleece between, then sewn together to produce visible interior Seam allowances that are bound for a clean Finish.
 This makes construction easier and produces very smooth sides on the inside of the bag.
-It also allowed us to add the pretty twin needle quilting that accents the side panels and base panel.
+It also allowed us to add the pretty twin Needle quilting that accents the side panels and base panel.
 Downloadable templates are included to get our perfect diamond pattern.

 This tote is meant to be soft and slouchy so it can flex to hold whatever you need to carry.
 Because of this, we didn’t want the top to be too tightly structured; it should be able to open wide or cinch down, depending on the task.
 Our closure solution is a mini adjustable strap that loops from the back to the front and clips closed with a Swivel Hook and Rectangle Ring.
-It’s fussy cut from the feed sack fabric to feature the words, “ONE BUSHEL.”
+It’s Fussy cut from the feed sack fabric to feature the words, “ONE BUSHEL.”

 Our Feed Sack Big Bag finishes at approximately 21” wide x 16” high x 6” deep with both handles and a fully adjustable shoulder strap.